edanshin/toy-robot-go/README.md

 ### Input
 Input is possible via standard console input as well as via file input.
 Commands will be converted to uppercase automatically and are not case sensitive.
+- The app allows to execute commands manually after a successful or unsuccessful text file reading.

 ### Output
 The program has the ability to output graphical representation of a tabletop